 8. Mariah Carey and Nicki Minaj.
 American Idol

-This was a very public feud that played out in front of the cameras.
+This was a feud that played out in front of the cameras.

-In 2010 singers Mariah Carey and Nicki Minaj made a music video together and got along well.
-So when two yeas later they were asked to be judges on American Idol’s 12th season, they both accepted.
+In 2010, singers Mariah Carey and Nicki Minaj made a music video together and got along.
+So when two years later they were asked to be judges on American Idol’s 12th season, they both accepted.

-Yet soon rumors started circulating that Mariah did not want another woman on the show.
-When Nicki heard them, she brushed them off as malicious gossip.
+Yet soon, rumours started circulating that Mariah did not want another woman on the show.
+Nicki heard them, but she brushed them off as malicious gossip.

-But according to insiders, as soon as the first leg of the show began, Mariah started subtly dissing Nicki, who she did not consider a good singer.
+However, according to insiders, as soon as the first leg of the show began, Mariah started subtly dissing Nicki because she did not consider Nicki a good singer.